ashrikant39/ashrikant39.github.io/_pages/home.md

 I am a recent graduate from the University of Michigan, Ann Arbor, focusing on Machine Learning and Computer Vision.

-I am passionate about **3D Object Detection**, **Lidar Perception** and **Generative Modeling** for efficient AI.
-I am currently working under Prof. Hun-Seok Kim, where I am developing a generalized framework for **LiDAR super-resolution** using Diffusion Models.
-Currently open to work on cutting edge technology involving computer vision and deep learning.
+I am passionate about **3D Object Detection**, **Lidar Perception** and **Sensor Fusion** for efficient AI.
+I am currently working under Prof. Hun-Seok Kim, where I am developing a generalized framework for **Late-to-early fusion** using PETR-based fusion.
+Currently open to work on 3D object detection and segmentation using deep learning for autonomous driving systems.

 **Advisor**: Prof. [Hun-Seok Kim](https://kim.engin.umich.edu/)